huyha63/result-count-pubmed-queries/README.md

 4) .json file called mesh_terms_to_be_queried.json of the target IDs with only 1 MeSH term associated with them that can be queried

-**What are the required packages needed to run this?**
+**Requirements**

 python = 3.8.2
 beautiful soup = 4.8.2

-**What is the estimated run time?**
+**Estimated run time**

-for about 300 chEMBL target IDs, 3-4 hours
+With personal PC, estimated run time for about 300 chEMBL target IDs was 3-4 hours.

 **What still needs to be done?**

 1. Using Icite, an article evaluator made by pubmed, determine the best article to be read to get more insight on how well associated the chembl ID is with tauopathies.
-Also, separate from articles published w/in last 1-2 yrs (perhaps focus on Review category?)
+Also, separate from articles published w/in last 1-2 yrs (perhaps focus on Review category)
-2. Resolve edge cases resulting from the SPARQL queries.
+2. Resolve edge cases resulting from the SPARQL queries
-3. Current script has been written not been written concisely.
-It also includes specific links to my computer that should somehow be modified to allow anyone to use it (ex.
-Line 47 includes a file path to a specific folder I wanted a csv to be written to).
+3. Current script has not been written concisely